Tesla Fires Female Engineer Who Alleged Sexual Harassment

 Frankly we're not going to ever know the particulars of this case.
 Basically none of us were there, and it would behoove anyone that was to not say anything unless it's part of any legal proceedings and behind closed doors, or potentially in-court.
 At the moment there's only a single datapoint, so there isn't enough information for us to make any real conclusions.
 She may well be right, and could have been the target of specific harassment that was covered-up by some element of management, or she could be making false claims.
 There just isn't enough information for us to conclude anything.

+HR works with legal to make sure the company doesn't get sued - that's their primary concern

-The lawsuit (Score:4, Interesting)
+The lawsuit (Score:5, Interesting)

 We might actually get to hear all the nitty gritty details on this one, rather than the usual handful of accusations in the press followed by the company settling the lawsuit with a gag clause.
 If Tesla's lawyers think they're on firm enough ground to fire her after she filed suit, they must also think they're on extremely firm ground regarding the suit itself, in which case they should fight it out to a conclusion.
 Which is damn rare.
 We're going to get an unusually detailed look at the HR practices of a billion dollar company.
 Should be fascinating.